Aravind1025/ISEC6000Assignment1Task1/README.md

 <div>1.
 The Cluster isec6000-cluster-1 is created as shown in Fig 1.2.1</div>
 <div>2.
 Connect the Kubernetes Cluster to the local environment.</div>
 <div>3.
 Select Activate cloud shell to open the shell terminal.</div>
 <div>4.
-Set the project with the project ID and configure the zone using the following commands.</div>
+Set the project with the project ID and configure the zone using the following commands:</div>
-gcloud config set project isec6000-397505
+  -gcloud config set project isec6000-397505
-<div>gcloud config set compute/zone us-central1-c</div>
+<div>-gcloud config set compute/zone us-central1-c</div>

 <div>
   <h2>GIT REPOSITORY CREATION</h2>